What if I have a question about my claim?

 We do not need your ABN, just information around your claiming status.

-You’ll need to let us know whether you are registered for GST and if you are entitled to claim for an Input Tax Credit (ITC) on your premium.
-Keep in mind that each time you make a claim you’ll need to give us this entitlement with a full GST entitlement equalling 100% of an ITC entitlement.
+If you are registered for GST and entitled to claim an Input Tax Credit (ITC) on your premium, you need to give us this ITC entitlement each time you make a claim.
+A full GST entitlement would be a 100% ITC entitlement.

 Could my claim be declined?